A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

+P5 also reflected on geographic diversity, pointing out that culinary innovation is often associated with specific locales—like Paris as a center of gastronomy, but noted that \textit{“other cultures with rich culinary history”}, such as China or India, could equally serve as hubs for future food innovation, underscoring the interplay of local tradition, ethical concerns, and global imagination in shaping the future of eating.

+Participants highlighted how biohybrid animals and synthetic meat can serve as media for cultural and artistic expression and as catalysts for cultural innovation.
+Distinct individuality in biohybrids was seen to enhance narrative engagement and provoke ethical reflection among diners.
+P6 suggested that by integrating the life stories and distinctive traits of biohybrids into dining experiences, restaurants could offer richer storytelling that engages both emotion and morality.
+Extending this idea to the domestic sphere, P5 envisioned personalization through family-led assembly or breeding of unique variants, producing heirloom-like recipes passed down across generations and fostering affective attachments.

-\subsection{Tangible Multisensory Dining Experience as a Valuable Provocation}
+\subsection{\nb{Tangible Multisensory Dining Experience as a Valuable Provocation}}

-Our multisensory method surfaced a rich range of perspectives and tensions.
-Participants connected technological speculation with reflections on politics, religion, nationality, popular culture, symbolism, and ontological beliefs about life, consciousness, and suffering.
-Speculative dining thus functioned as more than entertainment: it operated as an epistemic tool for engaging publics in complex biotechnological debates.
-In the reflections that follow, we identify three mechanisms through which these deep speculative exchanges emerged.
+As shown above, our method and multisensory design surfaced a rich and productive range of perspectives and tensions.
+Participants consistently connected their technological speculations to deeper reflections on politics, religion, nationality, literary canons, symbolism, and ontological beliefs about the nature of life, consciousness, and suffering.
+In what follows, we explore three mechanisms through which these deep speculative exchanges emerged.